kwaldenphd/LAMP-stack/README.md

   c.
 You should now see the mysql prompt `mariadb>`.
 This means that we are now working within MySQL and not the Bash Shell.

 7. Now we are going to create a new database and a new user that can have access to that database.
-  a.
-First create a new database called csc2020: `create database csc2020;`
+  * First create a new database called csc2020: `create database csc2020;`

-<blockquote>NOT: the semicolons (;) at the end of each of the following lines are crucial for ending the commands.
+<blockquote>NOTE: the semicolons (;) at the end of each of the following lines are crucial for ending the commands.
 If you press <enter> before typing the ; the command will not execute.
 Simply type the ; on the next line to execute the command.</blockquote>

-  b.
-Now you’ll create a new user of the csc2020 called `csc_user` that is identified by a new password.
+  * Now you’ll create a new user of the csc2020 called `csc_user` that is identified by a new password.
-  c.
-In this case substitute a password for the word password: `grant all on csc2020.* to ‘csc_user’ identified by ‘[INSERT A PASSWORD]’;`
+  * In this case substitute a password for the word password: `grant all on csc2020.* to ‘csc_user’ identified by ‘[INSERT A PASSWORD]’;`
-  d.
-You have now configured MySQL and can pass on these database credentials to other users of your database.
+  * You have now configured MySQL and can pass on these database credentials to other users of your database.
-  e.
-To exit use the command `quit`.
+  * To exit use the command `quit`.

 8. Our last step is to install phpMyAdmin.
 This is a GUI interface that can be used for MySQL administration.
-  a.
-Install using `sudo apt-get install phpmyadmin –y`
+  * Install using `sudo apt-get install phpmyadmin –y`
-  b.
-If prompted for the type of web server to reconfigure select “apache2” with the spacebar and press `<ENTER>`
+  * If prompted for the type of web server to reconfigure select “apache2” with the spacebar and press `<ENTER>`
     *	A yellow character will appear next to `apache2` when selected.
-  c.
-If prompted to configure the database with dbconfig-common select `<No>` with your arrow keys and press `<ENTER>`
+  * If prompted to configure the database with dbconfig-common select `<No>` with your arrow keys and press `<ENTER>`

 9. Now we need to set up the `.htaccess` file for phpMyAdmin. `.htaccess` files are another type of configuration file used on Apache web servers.
-  a.
-We first have to make a change to the apache configuration file.
+  * We first have to make a change to the apache configuration file.
-  b.
-Open the file in nano `sudo nano /etc/phpmyadmin/apache.conf`
+  * Open the file in nano `sudo nano /etc/phpmyadmin/apache.conf`
-  c.
-Under the directory section, add the line `AllowOverride All` under `Directory Index`
+  * Under the directory section, add the line `AllowOverride All` under `Directory Index`
 ```php
   <Directory /usr/share/phpmyadmin>
     Options FollowSymLinks